Intelligent-Net/Calendar/README.md

 A calendar that, in so far as is possible, removes the anomalies is required, and provides a framework for other planets.
 This library is an attempt to achieve that.

 Note : This library is for the calculation of planetary dates give only 2 assumptions.
 The length of a year and the length of a day (relative to the earth).
 For this reason real number arithmetic must be used and then when the date is converted into unit's like YY+DOY rounding/truncation to integers done.
 This is incompatable with Gregorian dates, which are integer based with a rule for 'leap' years.
 To keep this consistent, in so much as tyhat is possible, two sets of dates are calculated internally - real numbered universal dates and integer based Gregorian dates.
 These will become slightly misaligned over time, then realign etc. This is unavoidable.

+Testing is 'inline'. 'sbt run' will run tests.